GPTEval: A Survey on Assessments of ChatGPT and GPT-4: Discussion

-Several works have found that human perception about the reliability of ChatGPT's output can be misled by its seemingly scientific language style~\citep{gudibande2023false,dahlkemper2023physics}.
-Given AI-generated content, it would be necessary to allow users to retrieve source references that were generated by humans to improve response reliability.
-Caution should be also exercised when employing AI-generated data for training new AI models, as this practice carries the risk of introducing irreparable flaws into the resultant models~\citep{shumailov2023curse}.
 Even if the Reinforcement Learning from Human Feedback~\citep[RLHF,][]{openai2023chatgpt} can somewhat mitigate biased, inaccurate, and toxic responses, and enhance human-centric output preferences, RLHF may be misled by human-biased feedback, e.g., system gaming~\citep{leike2017learning}, positive reward cycles~\citep{ho2015teaching}, and tangled social norms and cultural context~\citep{liu2023perspectives}.
 There are also concerns regarding the non-transparency of the training set of ChatGPT, which could potentially lead to data leakage, including trade secrets or personal privacy, as user inputs might be utilized for fine-tuning~\citep{min-etal-2022-rethinking}.
 These limitations appearing in the training and inferring processes may raise additional biases and ethical concerns.